-TRS issues a publicly available financial report that can be obtained at http://trsil.org/financial/cafrs/fy2018; by writing to TRS at 2815 West Washington Street, P.O.
+TRS issues a publicly available financial report that can be obtained at http://trsil.org/financial/cafrs/fy2020; by writing to TRS at 2815 West Washington Street, P.O.
 Box 19253, Springfield, Illinois 62794; or by calling (888) 678-3675, option 2.

 TRS provides retirement, disability, and death benefits.
 Tier I members have TRS or reciprocal system service prior to January 1, 2011.
 Tier 1 members qualify for retirement benefits at age 62 with five years of service, at age 60 with 10 years, or age 55 with 20 years.
 The benefit is determined by the average of the four highest years of creditable earnings within the last 10 years of creditable service and the percentage of average salary to which the member is entitled.
 Most members retire under a formula that provides 2.2 percent of final average salary up to a maximum of 75 percent with 34 years of service.
-Disability and death benefits are also provided.